Johnny4251/ImagesFromBabel/README.md

 In an environment with infinite computing capabilities (akin to a Turing Machine), an infinite number of seeds can be generated.

 #### Outputs
 Conversely, the set of possible outputs (images) is finite.
-The total number of unique images that can be generated is defined by (|PIXELVALUES|)^(HEIGHT x WIDTH), assuming an image with finite dimensions and number of values per pixel.
+The total number of unique images that can be generated is defined by (|PIXELVALUES|)^(HEIGHT x WIDTH), assuming an image with finite dimensions and finite number of values per pixel.

 #### Result
 The cardinality (or size) of the set of inputs (seeds) vastly exceeds the cardinality of the set of outputs (images).
 This discrepancy guarantees that multiple distinct seeds must produce identical images.